Portfolio Liquidity: A Fluid Situation

 Liquidity becomes even more critical to consider in the context of an investor’s financial goals.
 For most, goals can be described most simply as certain amounts of money needed at particular points in time.
 However, when the time comes, investors will likely need to fund their goals in the form of cash, rather than in the form of financial securities or art.
 Of course, exceptions exist for example, a charitable donation of stock or repurposing a piece of real estate investment property to serve as a retirement home.

-Your financial advisor has the tools and resources to incorporate your financial goals into your longterm plan.
+Your financial advisor has the tools and resources to incorporate your financial goals into your long-term plan.
 To illustrate this, consider a goal of funding a child’s university education.
 For most, this involves multiple payments of cash over the course of a few years at some point in the future.
 When the tuition due-date nears, the portfolio of securities would likely need to become less risky, more stable, more liquid, and more accessible in order to ensure the tuition payment clears.
+The graph below depicts a hypothetical example of how the cash required over the child’s age increases as he approaches his college education years - requiring strategic planning for liquidity needs.

 Especially in the case of relatively large financial goals such as funding higher-education, the chances that your goals become a reality can be improved by starting early, having a long-term focus, and putting a plan in place with your financial advisor.